Dr Devin Anthony Orgeron

-Professor Devin Orgeron teaches courses in Film Theory, Film History Since 1940, The New American Director, International Film and Realism, Documentary, and The French New Wave.
+Since his early retirment from NCSU, professor Devin Orgeron continues to teach courses in Film Theory, Film History Since 1940, The New American Director, International Film and Realism, Documentary, and The French New Wave in California, where he now resides.
 He also teaches a range of director-focused courses covering filmmakers such as Alfred Hitchcock, François Truffaut, Howard Hawks, and the Coen Brothers.
 Dr. Orgeron researches and writes about cinema and mechanical mobility; cinematic masculinity; contemporary American cinema; film authorship; realism; advertising and commercial images; educational films; and postmodernity.
 He also collects, shows, and writes about home movies form the 1940s-1960s.

 Dr. Orgeron is the author of Road Movies: From Muybridge and Melies to Lynch and Kiarostami (2007).
+He is editor of Learning with the Lights Off.
 His articles have appeared in Cinema Journal, The Velvet Light Trap, The Moving Image, The Journal of Film and Video, CineAction,College Literature, Post Script, and Film Quarterly.

 - Wed: 5:00-6:00